chucklever/i-d-nfs-ulb-v2/draft-ietf-nfsv4-nfs-ulb-v2.md

 ## NFSACL Protocol

-Often legacy clients and servers that support the NFSACL RPC program convey NFSACL procedures on the same transport connection and port as the NFS RPC program (100003).
+Legacy NFS clients and servers convey NFSACL procedures on the same transport connection and port as the NFS RPC program (100003).
 Utilizing the same port obviates the need for a separate rpcbind query to discover server support for this RPC program.

-ACLs are typically small, but even large ACLs must be encoded and decoded to some degree before being made available to users.
+ACLs are typically small, but even large ACLs must be encoded and decoded to some degree before being being stored in local filesystems.
 Thus no data item in this Upper-Layer Protocol is DDP-eligible.

-For procedures whose replies do not include an ACL object, the size of a reply is determined directly from the NFSACL RPC program's XDR definition.
-However, legacy client implementations should choose a maximum size for ACLs based on internal limits, and can rely on message continuation to handle the a priori unknown size of large ACL objects in Replies.
+For procedures whose replies do not include an ACL object, the size of each Reply is determined directly from the NFSACL RPC program's XDR definition.

+The NFSACL protocol does not provide a mechanism to determine the size of a received ACL in advance.
+When preparing for responses that include ACLs, Legacy NFS clients estimate a maximum reply size based on limits within their local file systems.
+If that estimation is inadequate, a Responder falls back to message continuation.

 # Upper-Layer Binding For NFS Version 4